 How many people can really say that they are able to lead in times of conflict or when they don’t agree with the changes taking place?
 Have you ever really come across the ‘perfect change situation’?

 Recent neuroscience findings support the concept that if you want to become a true leader, then you need to use all the intelligence available you – not just the brain inside your head.

 In fact, mBraining, which is a new field of human development (Grant Soosalu and Marvin Oka), suggests that leaders need to access the resources in their heads and also in their hearts and guts, too.
 In doing this, they align their conscious and unconscious intuitive abilities, and are able to harness that priceless wisdom within them.

 mBraining research and behavioral modelling has shown that each of these three brains offers a unique intelligence, each with specific areas of competence:

 - Creativity: The head intelligence ensures the decision has been thought through and analyzed.

-- Compassion: The heart intelligence provides value-driven emotional energy to care enough to act on or prioritise the decision against competing pressures.
+- Compassion: The heart intelligence provides value-driven emotional energy to care enough to act on or prioritize the decision against competing pressures.

-- Courage: The gut intelligence ensures there will be sufficient attention to managing risks and enough willpower to mobilise and execute the decision when challenges arise.
+- Courage: The gut intelligence ensures there will be sufficient attention to managing risks and enough willpower to mobilize and execute the decision when challenges arise.

 Think about a time when you may have tapped into these intelligences without even realizing it?
 Just think about when your ‘heart wasn’t in it’ or your ‘gut wrenched’ or perhaps ‘it made your heart feel good’ or you ‘had the guts’ to do something.